Friday, March 12, 2010

 23 Poland

-V: Poor Lidia: before she’s even reached the first chorus you just know she won’t be putting in a performance that’ll surprise and excite, or even impress particularly.
+V: Before she’s even reached the first chorus, you know Lidia won’t be putting in a performance that’ll surprise and excite, or even impress particularly.
 She’s by no means incompetent – some notes are very strong – but there’s just so little to it.
 She has one of the best dresses of the contest though.
-The white gospel backing vocals are brilliant considering there are only three of them.
+The white-gospel backing vocals are brilliant considering there are only three of them.
 To this day I have taken no notice whatsoever of the rhythmic gymnastics.

 24 Norway

-B: For all the light-and-airiness of this, the lyrics paint an accurate picture of relationships and are very self-aware.
+B: For all the light-and-airiness of this, the lyrics are very self-aware and paint an accurate picture of relationships.

-A: Redefines what it means to be canny.
+A: This redefines what it means to be canny.
 The greatest strength of the song is its chameleon-like quality of coming from everywhere at once.
 Whether or not it’s especially good is another matter.

 25 Cyprus